 - Part 1: New Leaders Application: Applicant completes at the link below.

 - Part 2: Administrative Support Form: Administrator completes on behalf of applicant.
-The administrator you name in your application will be sent an e-mail link to do this once you have completed the New Leaders Application.
+Administrators applying to NLW may not complete this portion for themselves.
+The administrator you name in your application will be sent a link via email to do this once you have completed the New Leaders Application.

 - Part 3: Optional Scholarship Section: If you are seeking a scholarship, the administrator must complete the scholarship section at the end of the Administrative Support Form.
 (See criteria/details about scholarships below.)

 Parts 1 and 2 must be submitted for application to be considered complete.
-SEED will not review until Parts 1 and 2 are submitted.
+SEED will not review your application until both Parts 1 and 2 are submitted.

-To begin, please complete all pages of the form at the link below.
-When you click "Submit" at the end, the system will send an e-mail to your chosen administrator and request that they complete their parts of the application, the Administrative Support Form and (optionally) the Scholarship Section.
+When you are ready to submit your application answers online, please complete all pages of the form at the link below.
+When you click "Submit" at the end, the system will send an email to your chosen administrator and request that they complete their parts of the application, the Administrative Support Form and (optionally) the Scholarship Section.
 Note that your answers are not shared with each other.

-You will not be able to save your application partway through and return to it.
-If you wish to compose your essay answers in advance, perhaps spending several periods of time on them, you may download this Word doc, type in your answers at your leisure, and then copy and paste your answers into the online application form.
-Please do not submit the Word doc to SEED; it is for your drafting purposes only, should you wish to use it.
+You will not be able to save your application part way through and return to it.
+Again, we strongly recommend that you compose your essay answers in advance, spending several days on them.
+You can then copy and paste your answers into the online application form.
+Please do not submit the Word doc to SEED; it is for your informational and drafting purposes only.

-Final application due date is April 30, 2017.
-Last year, we filled all spaces before the April deadline, so we encourage you to submit all materials well in advance of that date.
+The final application due date is April 30, 2019.
+Last year, we filled all spaces before the deadline, so we encourage you to submit all materials well in advance of that date.

-Should you be accepted, you would be expected to attend one of three similarly structured SEED New Leaders Weeks.
+Should you be accepted, you will be expected to attend one of three similarly structured SEED New Leaders Weeks.
 Your application indicates the location and date of the week you want to attend:

 The costs for SEED participation are:

-- $4,200 per seminar leader, excluding travel and including room and board and all supplies during New Leaders Week.
+- $4,600 per seminar leader, excluding travel and including room and board and all supplies during New Leaders Week.
 Applicant spaces will not be reserved until all application and support forms are accepted and approved by SEED and a $1000 deposit is submitted to SEED for each accepted applicant.
-The entirety of the payment can be made then, or else the second portion of the payment is due four weeks following the end of the applicant's/applicants' New Leaders Week training.
-(Please note that you may apply to SEED for up to 50% of these costs in scholarship.)
-This $4,200 SEED fee covers:
+The entirety of the payment can be made then, or else the second portion of the payment is due four weeks following the end of the applicant's/applicants' New Leaders Week.
+(Please note that you may apply to SEED for up to $3,000 in scholarship toward these costs.)
+This $4,600 SEED fee covers: